 The overall learning objective for the course is to provide you with the multidisciplinary skill set and knowledge required to design, conduct and lead radiobiology research, and to deliver radiobiology in the health service.

-On completion of the course students will be able to demonstrate a knowledge and understanding of:
+On completion of the course, students will be able to demonstrate the ability to:

-6. The application of the scientific method to address research questions within the field of radiation biology.
+- Apply the scientific method to address research questions within the field of radiobiology or medical physics.